 FAQs

-A. Yes, but it’s much more challenging and time-consuming.
-The cold-press method without carrier oil requires significantly more almonds and specialized equipment.
+Yes, but it’s much more challenging and time-consuming.
+The cold-press method without carrier oil requires significantly more almonds and specialised equipment.
 For home use, the infusion method with carrier oil is more practical.

 – Jojoba oil: Best for facial use and acne-prone skin